bbfriend/hook_xh/README.md

 # hook_xh
-hook system for CMSimple
+This plugin is to use the familiar <a href="http://codex.wordpress.org/Plugin_API" target="_blank">WordPress hook system</a> in CMSimple_XH.
+Basic usage is the same as WordPress Plugin API

 1:Unzip
 2:plugins/hook_xh/* ----> plugins/hook_xh/*.